anywhichway/reasondb/README.md

 2016-10-26 v0.0.4 Added documentation.
 Changed `count` on Cursor instances to a function and added `maxCount` as a data member.
 Not published to npm.

 2016-10-25 v0.0.3 First npm publication.

+Prior to being re-named ReasonDB, existed as the first auto-synchronizing in-memory JavaScript object database [JOQULAR](https://github.com/anywhichway/joqular), originally published in April of 2015.

 ## License